-Courses Taught by Kristen:
+Courses by Kristen:

 American History: Pre-Civil War to Reconstruction: In this course, students will dig into the period of American history from the War of 1812 through Reconstruction, looking at the nation’s expansion west, the causes and effects of the Mexican-American War, the causes and effects of the Civil War, Reconstruction, and the continued push west and its impact on Native Americans.
 Numerous written assignments, projects, and critical-thinking exercises are included.

 Before the Renaissance: Middle School World History: From the rough and warlike lives of numerous people groups in Europe to the time of feudalism, the Crusades, and beyond, this middle school homeschool history course looks at life in the Middle Ages before the dawn of the Renaissance.